Planning to hire employees in India? Here’s a quick guide

 3) Use an Employer of Record in India

-An Employer of Record is a third-party organization that legally employs your team in India on your behalf.
+An Employer of Record is a third-party organization that legally employs the team in India on your behalf.

-You manage the employee’s day-to-day work, while the EOR handles:
+You manage the employee’s day-to-day work, while the EOR assists with:

 • Employee onboarding & offboarding